 menstrual period.
 These symptoms include cramping and muscle tension.

-The plant has estrogen-like effects.
-It binds to estrogen receptors.
-A study published
+The plant has estrogen-like effects, binding to estrogen receptors.
+Most studies haven’t

-black cohosh for longer than 6 months.
-So, there is no safety information on long-term
+looked at using black cohosh for longer than 6 months.
+So, there is no safety information

 on the package for the correct dose.

 Some reports link black cohosh with hepatitis and liver failure.
 You should stop using

 the supplement and call your healthcare provider if you have signs of liver issues.